Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Concrete Time Complexity Analysis

-\item \textbf{The Row-wise nonzero count} $t$: We set $3 \le t \le 14$ for \llm due to the following reasons.
-When $t$ is $1$ or $2$, the complexity of Attack-I is linear in $n$.
-Therefore, to exclude this trivial attack, we restrict our analysis to $t \ge 3$.
+\item \textbf{The Row-wise nonzero count} $t$: We set $3 \le t \le 14$ for \llm due to the following reasons. (i) The lower bound of $t$: When $t$ is $1$ or $2$, the complexity of Attack-I is linear in $n$.
+Therefore, to exclude this trivial attack, we restrict our analysis to $t \ge 3$. (ii) The upper bound of $t$: We use~\Cref{lem:t_choice} to calculate the upper bound of $t$.
 Let $\rho = 1/2-\epsilon$ be the maximum error-correcting capability.
 Since no explicit value of $\rho$ is discussed in \cite{christ2024pseudorandom}, we use the experimental results in \gim as reference.
 During the experiments in~\Cref{subsec:realworld_gim}, we find that \gim has to correct vectors with noise rate $\rho=0.074$.
 Hence, we bound $\rho \ge 0.074$, i.e., $\epsilon \le 0.426$.
 However, when we try to calculate the upper bound of $t$ with $r$ and $\epsilon$ following~\cite{christ2024pseudorandom}, we notice a mistake in their calculation, i.e.,

 Therefore, we give a corrected version in~\Cref{lem:t_choice} and get $t \le 14$.

 \end{itemize}

 \begin{lemma} In order to decode successfully with high probability, we need $(2\epsilon)^t / 2 > r^{-1/4}$, i.e., \begin{proof} With $(2\epsilon)^t / 2 > r^{-1/4}$, we have $ (2\epsilon)^t > 2r^{-1/4} $.
 Since $0 < \epsilon < 1/2$, we can simplify the inequality to $ t < \log_{2\epsilon}(2r^{-1/4})$, i.e., $ t < \frac{1-1/4\log{r}}{\log (2\epsilon)} = \frac{\frac{1}{4}\log{r}-1}{\log{(1/2\epsilon)}}$. \end{proof} \end{lemma}